Eviction by High Court writ of possession

 addressed to all persons named on the possession order and 'any other occupiers'

-inserted through the letter box in a sealed transparent envelope or, if this is not practicable, attached to the main door or some other part of the land so that it is clearly visible, or, if this is not practicable, attached in a sealed transparent envelope to stakes in the land in places where they are clearly visible.
+if it is not practicable, attached to the main door or some other part of the land so that it is clearly visible, or attached to stakes in the land in places where they are clearly visible

 The notice must be delivered to the premises 14 days before the eviction date, unless the court: